HsiangHung/Machine_Learning_Note/Statistical_Test/permutation_test/README.md

 # Permutation Test

 This is a very awesome virtual explanation for the permutation test by Jared Wilber [[Jared Wilber]][The Permutation Test].
+The main idea is that, we want to see how likely the initial test statistic from our A/B test (between control and treatment groups) happens from population variance.

 The algorithm comprises the following steps: